pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 - A survey of UK hospitals recently estimated that 17% days of therapy are avoidable ([Public Health England 2015](#PHE2015))
 - A study in Oxford compared antibiotic use between general medical physicians and infection disease physicians, who are specialists in treating infections.
 The study found that infectious disease physicians used 30% less days of therapy ([Fawcett et al. 2016](#Fawcett2016))

+Worryingly, the use of broad-spectrum antibiotics is rising.
+Prescribing of the 'last resort' antibiotics (reserved for infections resistant to multiple drugs or patients with a compromised immune system) has increased by 28% between 2011 and 2016 ([Budd et al. 2019](#Budd2019)).
+These are mostly carbapenems and third-generation cephalosporins.

+Data show strong variation in the type of antibiotics used across hospitals.
+Specialist (eg cardiothoracic, haematology/oncology, paediatric  monospecialities) and teaching hospitals relied on large amounts of last-resort antibiotics.

 ## Effectiveness of stewardship interventions